 - Brand Features.
 Google will display only those Customer Brand Features that Customer authorizes Google to display by uploading them into the Chrome Services.
 Google will display those Customer Brand Features within designated areas of the web pages displaying the Chrome Services to Customer or its End Users.
 Google may also display Google Brand Features on such web pages to indicate that the Chrome Services are provided by Google.

 - Feedback.
 At its option, Customer may provide Feedback about the Chrome Services to Google.
-If Customer provides Feedback, then Customer assigns to Google all right, title, and interest in that Feedback.
+If Customer provides Feedback, then Google and its Affiliates may use that Feedback without restriction and without obligation to Customer.

 - Marketing and Publicity.
 Each party may use the other party’s Brand Features in connection with this Agreement only as permitted in the Agreement.
 Customer may state publicly that it is a Google customer and display Google Brand Features in accordance with the Trademark Guidelines.
 Google may (a) orally state that Customer is a Google customer and (b) include Customer’s name or Customer Brand Features in a list of Google customers in Google’s promotional materials.
 Any use of a party’s Brand Features will inure to the benefit of the party holding Intellectual Property Rights to those Brand Features.
 A party may revoke the other party’s right to use its Brand Features with written notice to the other party and a reasonable period to stop the use.